jimareed/slide-generator/README.md

 ## Instructions

 ### Step 1
-Use Block Diagram Editor to create a drawing.
+Use Block Diagram Editor to create a drawing (https://github.com/jimareed/block-diagram-editor).

 ### Step 2
 Import drawing file into Slideshow.
 Copy an existing draw file as a starting point.
 Coming soon: copy Block Diagram Editor diagram to the clipboard in a draw format.
 For now, from Chrome right click in the Block Diagram Editor and select "Inspect".
 Use this to determine the coordinates to use for diagram shapes.